iAbhishek91/google-cloud/Landscape&Design/01-projects.md

 - if yes, automatically everything will be under an organization.
 - else, you can use google cloud identity to create one.

+## Shutting down a project

+- Shutting down a project is non-reversible.
+- Shutting down is a scheduled activity, which will delete the project after 30 days.
+- All the resources and billing will be stopped.